He must take a bride…

-The Wedding Night They Never Had is the second story in The Greeks’ Race to the Altar duet — and for the first time in a very long time, I’m not engaged with this story or these characters in the least bit I’m sorry to say.
-And… I cannot see the connection to Stolen in Her Wedding Gown that would make them a duet, maybe both are Greek?
+The Wedding Night They Never Had is an okay story — but for the first time in a very long time, I’m not engaged with this story or these characters in the least bit I’m sorry to say.
 I don’t know.
 I went into this story thinking I’d like it but more than halfway through I knew that neither would ever redeem themselves in my eyes and I finished it because I so dislike leaving any chance that the story or characters would get better by the ending.

 Don’t get me wrong, the writing is good, I’ve always enjoyed Jackie Ashenden… I simply couldn’t like either character or care if they got their happy ending.
 While I understood, in part, why Cassius acted as he did there were too many cringe-worthy moments to overlook for me.
 And as for Inara… she never came across to me as a believable character.

 I rarely do this rating, especially for a Harlequin but The Wedding Night They Never Had was simply a good book, one that has an audience I’m sure, but that audience is not me.

 I own a Kindle edition of this title.